vasshorin/DTC_05/README.md

 This is Vasily's third attemp
 This browser based web application to ...

 *This is Ryo, again.
-It is so difficutl to get used to.
+It is so difficutl to get used to.qq *Don't forget to save the file

 Resolving issues